 I mentioned in a former post a few weeks ago and wrote about knowing what you stand for with your customers "When you stand for something you set the standard for how you and your customers stand together."

-If you're in a customer relationship and constantly having to ask 4/5 times for an answer.
-No one gets back to you but your expected to get back at a moments notice.
-Sorry to say you're not in a relationship with your customer and it has nothing to do with industry, personality, history or product.
+Sorry to say, if you're getting this experience you’re not in an equal relationship with your customer and it has nothing to do with industry, personality, history or product.
 It's about what value you put on yourself, your business and relationship.

 It may sound scary but just think about any other relationship you have.
 Wouldn't you let the person know if something wasn't quite right?
 I'd hope so or it'd be an unhealthy one.

 Setting the expectation of decisions with your customers can be done and believe me it will change the whole dynamic positively in your relationship.
 We have to get comfortable with holding tension in our customer relationships...

 ...It's creating a space to get personal, to be bold, to push the boundaries for all the right reasons and to create change in our client's worlds.
 Bernadette McClelland